FYI Philly checks out bars to watch the Eagles & Phillies, Atlantic City Restaurant Week

 "She is going to be drawn here because of the music," she says.

-Little Amal will end this first journey at the Singing Fountain on East Passayunk Avenue.
+Little Amal will end this first journey at the Singing Fountain on East Passyunk Avenue.

 Philadelphia Theatre Company partnered with Broad Street Ministry for the second event called, Will you just let me sleep?